kapilsharma/AngularQuickNotes/01-Installing.md

 ### Changing output for First Application

-Let's develt everything in `app/app.component.html` and put simple code like
+Let's delete everything in `app/app.component.html` and put simple code like

 ```html
 <h1>